diegommir/ner_challenge/README.md

 - Questions Containing "unusual" proper nouns

 There are no specific definition of each category, so I've chosen my own.
-The criteria I used was the easiest way possible for me to automate this selection.
+The criteria I used was the easiest way possible for me to automate the selection of the training datasets.

 - For the "numbers" category, the criteria is literal numbers.
 E.g. 2, 100, 1932, etc.
     - Numbers written on the text, like "two" or "one hundred", will be ignored.